angular/angular/src/lib/slider/slider.md

-`<md-slider>` allows for the selection of a value from a range via mouse, touch, or keyboard, similar to `<input type="range">`.
+`<mat-slider>` allows for the selection of a value from a range via mouse, touch, or keyboard, similar to `<input type="range">`.

 <!-- example(slider-overview) -->